hadley/adv-r/Rcpp.md

         PKG_LIBS = $(shell "${R_HOME}/bin${R_ARCH_BIN}/Rscript.exe" -e "Rcpp:::LdFlags()")

-If you're creating a new package, you can use `Rcpp.package.skeleton("mypackage")` to speed up the process.
 For more details see the [Writing a package that uses Rcpp vignette](http://dirk.eddelbuettel.com/code/rcpp/Rcpp-package.pdf).

-Once you're set up, the development process is the same as for a pure R package: modify the C++ files then run `load_all` to update your current R sessions.
-If you're building a package by hand, you can use `Rcpp::compileAttributes(".")` to compile the C++ code and create the R function stubs.
+If your packages uses the `Rcpp::export` attribute then one additional step in the package build process is requried.
+The `compileAttributes` function scans the source files within a package for export attributes and generates the code to export the functions as required.

+You should re-run `compileAttributes` whenever functions are added, removed, or have their signatures changed.
+Note that if you build your package using RStudio or `devtools` then this step occurs automatically.For more details see the [Writing a package that uses Rcpp vignette](http://dirk.eddelbuettel.com/code/rcpp/Rcpp-package.pdf).

+If your packages uses the `Rcpp::export` attribute then one additional step in the package build process is requried.
+The `compileAttributes` function scans the source files within a package for export attributes and generates the code to export the functions as required.

+You should re-run `compileAttributes` whenever functions are added, removed, or have their signatures changed.
+Note that if you build your package using RStudio or `devtools` then this step occurs automatically.

 ## Learning more